ndwarshuis/org-sql/README.md

 unlogged tables.
 This may significantly boost performance, particularly for functions in `org-sql` that do bulk inserts (eg `org-sql-user-push` and `org-sql-push-to-db`).
-The tradeoff is data loss if the database crashes during a transaction, which may not be a terrible cost if the org-files denoted by `org-sql-files` are more permanent than the database itself.
+The tradeoff is data loss if the database crashes during a transaction, which may be acceptable if the org-files denoted by `org-sql-files` are more permanent than the database itself.
 NOTE: this only sets the unlogged property on the tables that `org-sql` uses; no other tables will be changed.

 #### MySQL/MariaDB

-Likely one would also set the `:hostname` key unless using the localhost.
+Likely one would set the `:hostname` key unless using the localhost.

 Similar to Postgres, a simple setup might define a username, password, and port (denoted by the `:username`, `:password`, and `:port` keys respectively).
 Unlike